 - (a) Basic Limitation.
 Shares offered under the Plan shall be authorized but unissued Shares or treasury Shares.
-The aggregate number of Shares which maybe issued under the Plan (upon exercise of Options or other rights to acquire Shares) shall not exceed 7,700,000 Shares (subject to adjustment pursuant to Section 9).
+The aggregate number of Shares which may be issued under the Plan (upon exercise of Options or other rights to acquire Shares) shall not exceed 12,700,000 Shares (subject to adjustment pursuant to Section 9).
 Of the Shares available hereunder, no more than 30% in the aggregate shall be available with respect to Outside Directors, subject to adjustment pursuant to Section 9.
 The number of Shares that are subject to Options or other rights outstanding at any time under the Plan shall not exceed the number of Shares that then remain available for issuance under the Plan.
 The Company, during the term of the Plan, shall at all times reserve and keep available sufficient Shares to satisfy the requirements of the Plan.
-Notwithstanding any other provision of the Plan, no Employee shall receive a grant of more than 300,000 Shares in any calendar year. - (b) Additional Shares.
+Notwithstanding any other provision of the Plan, no Employee shall receive a grant of more than 1,300,000 Shares in any calendar year; provided that Shares subject to awards which are not Options and which do not vest upon the satisfaction of performance goals shall be excluded from such limitation.
+Notwithstanding the foregoing, if any additional Options or Shares subject to awards that vest upon the satisfaction of performance goals are granted to any Employee or Offeree during any calendar year, compensation attributable to the exercise of such additional awards shall not satisfy the requirements to be considered "qualified performance-based compensation" under Section 162(m) of the Code unless such additional award is approved by the Company's stockholders. - (b) Additional Shares.
 In the event that any outstanding option or other right for any reason expires or is canceled or otherwise terminated, the Shares allocable to the unexercised portion of such Option or other right shall again be available for the purposes of the Plan.
 In the event that Shares issued under the Plan are reacquired by the Company pursuant to any forfeiture provision, right of repurchase or right of first refusal, such Shares shall again be available for the purposes of the Plan, provided, however, that no such reacquired Shares may be used for the grant of an ISO.

-SECTION 6.
-TERMS AND CONDITIONS OF AWARDS OR SALES.
+SECTION 6, TERMS AND CONDITIONS OF AWARDS OR SALES.